chef/knife-openstack/README.md

 knife openstack group list
 --------------------

-Outputs a list of the security groups available to the currently configured Openstack Compute cloud account.
+Outputs a list of the security groups available to the currently configured OpenStack Compute cloud account.
 Each group may have multiple rules.
 This data may be useful when choosing your security group(s) to pass to the `knife openstack server create` subcommand.

 # License #